 more like this

 The Laing Art Gallery is tackling this often glossed-over element of the artwork of the period with a fascinating exhibition spanning the Victorian and contemporary art worlds and, as you might expect, the Pre-Raphaelites and their inheritors are the prime culprits.

 For all their attempts to cast women as strong characters, Edward Burne-Jones, Dante Gabriel Rosetti et al were among many whose ornamentally draped subjects were effectively depicted as captives.
-And, as this exhibition shows, for some Victorian artists women were even arguably on a par with the wall hangings and pots they dolefully gazed upon, as they blended into the wallpaper or the couches they languidly reclined on.
+And, as this exhibition shows, for some Victorian artists women were even arguably on a par with the wall hangings and pots they dolefully gazed upon, or the couches they languidly reclined on.